kshetline/aw-clock/README.md

 to changes the time server.
 Do not use a Google time server, or any other NTP server that implements "leap second smearing" if you want the Astronomy/Weather Clock to be able to display leap seconds.

-To deploy the server along with the web client, use `npm run build` (or `npm run build-for-dht`) as described above.
+To deploy the server along with the web client, use `npm run build` (possibly with the `--dht` and/or `--acu` options as described above).
 The contents of the `dist` directory will be copied into the server's `public` directory.

-If you are running the server on a Raspberry Pi, you have the option to provide indoor temperature and humidity data using a DHT22/AM2302 sensor, as seen here: https://www.amazon.com/HiLetgo-Temperature-Humidity-Electronic-Practice/dp/B01N9BA0O4/.
+If you are running the server on a Raspberry Pi, you have the option to provide wired indoor temperature and humidity data using a DHT22/AM2302 sensor, as seen here: https://www.amazon.com/HiLetgo-Temperature-Humidity-Electronic-Practice/dp/B01N9BA0O4/.
 The wiring I will describe is specifically for the AM2302 version of the DHT22, with the built-in pull-up resistor.